gsternagl/python-diematic/version2/diematicd/README.md

 # diematicd: Diematic communication daemon based on flask
-For developement the required python libraries are stored in a virtualenv in directory ./flask.
+For development the required python libraries are stored in a virtualenv in directory ./flask.
 For production this can be replaced by system-wide python packages.